Your No-Nonsense Guide to NCL Drink Packages

 VAT and drink taxes may still apply—even with a drink package

-Even if you have the Unlimited Open Bar or another beverage package through More at Sea, you may still be charged VAT or local drink taxes.
-These charges are based on local tax laws in certain countries.
-For example, Norwegian Cruise Line adds tax while the ship is docked, and on some itineraries—especially those visiting European Union countries or AustraliaVAT is required even while at sea.
-These charges appear on your onboard account as additional costs per drink.
+Even if you have the Unlimited Open Bar or another beverage package through Free at Sea, you may still see VAT or local drink taxes added to your onboard account.
+These charges depend on the local tax laws in certain countries.
+For example, Norwegian Cruise Line adds tax while the ship is docked, and on some itineraries—especially those visiting European Union ports or Australia—VAT can apply even while at sea.

 Frozen drinks are included in both main NCL drink packages